-Types of Camp
+Kinder Camp, Day Camp, and Twilights Camp

-Day Camp and Kinder Camp
+Our Kinder Camp, Day Camp, and Twilights Camp programs are a fantastic option for families looking for day programming.
+These camps run Monday to Friday and are a great chance for campers to connect with the natural world and each other, while enjoying all the beauty and fun that our Clear Lake camp has to offer!

-Our Day Camp and Kinder Camp programs are an awesome introduction to summer camp for our youngest campers.
-These camps run Monday to Friday and are a great chance for young campers to connect with the natural world and each other, while enjoying all the beauty and fun that our Clear Lake camp has to offer!
-The Kinder Camp program is for children aged 4-6 (must be 4 years of age as of the start date for their session), and our Day Camp is for children aged 7-10.
+Our Kinder Camp program is for children aged 4-5 (must be 4 years of age as of the start date for their session) and is an excellent introduction to summer camp for our youngest campers.
+Each day, campers will have the opportunity to explore, learn, and make friends in a fun, safe, and supportive setting.